OHDSI/MedlineXmlToDatabase/README.md

 4. From the command line, use ```java -jar MedlineXmlToDatabase.jar -analyse -ini <path to ini file>``` to create the database structure.

 5. From the command line, use ```java -jar MedlineXmlToDatabase.jar -parse -ini <path to ini file>``` to load the data from the xml files into the database.

+Optionally, you can also include the MeSH database:

+6. Download the XML gz files (descxxxx.gz and suppxxxx.gz) from NLM (see https://www.nlm.nih.gov/mesh/download_mesh.html)

+7. Add the path to the gz files to the ini file under ```MESH_XML_FOLDER```

+8. From the command line, use ```java -jar MedlineXmlToDatabase.jar -parse_mesh -ini <path to ini file>``` to load the data from the xml files into the database.

 Getting Involved
 =============